Meet the four

 What do you mean by world-schooling?

 The short answer: the world is the curriculum.
-We use a loose framework of reading, writing, maths and project work, but most of our days look more like field trips than lessons.
-The boys learn currencies by buying mangoes, geography by booking trains, language by haggling at markets.
-We keep a portfolio of their work and check in with their progress weekly.
+We follow the UK curriculum and use a framework of reading, writing, maths and project work, but other days look more like field trips than lessons.
+The boys learn currencies by buying fruit, geography by booking trains, language by haggling at markets.
+We keep a portfolio of their work and involve them in where to go next with their learning.

 The long answer: a whole blog post — read it here →